 The Sawdust Reading Series is an Ottawa-based series shining a light on both sung and unsung Ottawa poets.
 Sawdust is coordinated by:

-Administrative Director: Natalie Hanna
+Administrative Director: Natalie Hanna (on hiatus)

 The Sawdust Reading Series events occur on the third Wednesday of the month at 7 pm.
 We are located at Bar Robo, 692 Somerset Street West, in Ottawa, Ontario (Tel: 613-233-ROBO).